[listed below in alphabetical order]

 Note: Video collections leased from Alexander Street Press (ASP) and Films on Demand provide keyword searching on synchronized transcripts, and permit the creation and sharing of excerpts.

-“Booklist 2009 Top Reference Award Winner.”
 The content is drawn from commercial, public affairs, and government sources as well as from archives.
 Includes complete newsreel sets as well as famous documentaries that chronicle significant events and profile well-known individuals.

 Gateway to primary source materials relating to the history and culture of the United States, organized into thematic collections.
 Includes early cinema classics like Edison’s Gay Shoe Clerk, The Great Train Robbery and The Kiss as well as early animation and vaudeville performances.

-Contains more than 400 hours of training videos, reenactments, and footage of actual therapy sessions conducted by renowned counselors, psychiatrists, psychologists, and social workers.
+More than 400 hours of training videos, reenactments, and footage of actual therapy sessions conducted by renowned counselors, psychiatrists, psychologists, and social workers.

 Selection of classic and contemporary feature films and documentaries based on academic viewing requirements.
-If you encounter any issues with viewing films, please see Criterion: Troubleshooting Tips.
-Link for Troubleshooting Tips

 The Canadian Broadcasting Corporation’s online platform of radio and television content offers a mixture of new and previously broadcast documentaries, weekly shows, news reports and archival materials.